William Gummow: Judicial career

 In 1986, Justice Gummow was appointed to the Federal Court of Australia.
 He was appointed to the High Court of Australia in April 1995.
 He retired from the High Court on 8 October 2012, upon reaching the constitutionally mandatory retirement age of 70.

 On 8 April 2013, he was appointed to the Court of Final Appeal of Hong Kong as a non-permanent judge from other common law jurisdictions.
-He remains in the position as of July 2025, along with other Australian judges Patrick Keane and James Allsop, after British judge Jonathan Sumption resigned, criticising the judiciary of Hong Kong after 14 prominent democratic activists were convicted for subversion.
+He remained in the position as of July 2025, along with other Australian judges Patrick Keane and James Allsop, after British judge Jonathan Sumption resigned, criticising the judiciary of Hong Kong after 14 prominent democratic activists were convicted of subversion.

 Academic career

 For 30 years, from the year of his graduation until his appointment as a judge, Gummow taught at the Faculty of Law at the University of Sydney.
 He lectured in equity from 1970 to 1995.
-Gummow's essay Legal Education (1988) emphasised the importance of statutes and legal history; areas he considers were and are insufficiently taught in Australian law schools.
+Gummow's essay Legal Education (1988) emphasised the importance of statutes and legal history; areas he considered were and are insufficiently taught in Australian law schools.
 He further advocated the need for practitioners in legal education, who were exposed to 'the law in action'.

-Following his retirement from the High Court of Australia, Gummow was appointed a Professor of the Sydney Law School, where he gives guest lectures, and a professor at the Australian National University (ANU) College of Law, where he teaches in the constitutional, equity, conflict of laws and refugee law programs.
+Following his retirement from the High Court of Australia, Gummow was appointed a Professor of the Sydney Law School, where he gave guest lectures, and a professor at the Australian National University (ANU) College of Law, where he taught in the constitutional, equity, conflict of laws and refugee law programs.